nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 * All the OAuth 2.0 workflow is implemented in the server using the `authlib` module
 * Ensure flask, authlib and requests modules are installed using the command `python -m pip install flask authlib requests`
 * The server uses flask session to create a user login session in the flask application after successful user login at the Google server
 * In this python server code, an instance of OAuth app is initialized using authlib and the login, callback and logout endpoints are implemented.
 The user is redirected in the login endpoint and the user information and tokens are fetched in the callback endpoint.
+* The user login session is created in the callback endpoint.
-The user information and tokens are displayed in the home page after logging in by injecting session data into the jinja template by the server
+* The user information and tokens are displayed in the home page after logging in by injecting session data into the jinja template by the server

 ```py
 # server.py